 In the present study we observed a strong relationship between carbohydrate intake and blood glucose levels, with reduction in carbohydrate intake during the study being closely correlated with reduction in glycated haemoglobin independent of body weight change or total energy intake.
 In contrast, changes in body weight appeared to be more closely related to fat intake rather than carbohydrate intake.
-These data are in keeping with the growing body of evidence in favour of carbohydrate restriction as a key intervention to optimise glucose control in individuals with type 2 diabetes
+These data are in keeping with the growing body of evidence in favour of carbohydrate restriction as a key intervention to optimise glucose control in individuals with type 2 diabetes [10, 13–15].

 Micronutrient intake was also assessed in the present study.
 Of note, levels of several micronutrients fell following dietary and rimonabant therapy, paralleling the changes observed in macronutrients.
 Indeed, there appeared to be a trend for an increasing number of subjects failing to meet the Reference Nutrient Intake (RNI) for several important micronutrients following the intervention.
 This observation appears to suggest that some patients could be at risk of adopting a poorer quality diet following this type of dietary intervention and is an area of major concern.